mysql/mysql-utilities/doc/man/mysqlrplcheck.rst

 .. option:: --slave=<source>

-   Connection information for the slave server in the form:
+   Connection information for the slave server in the format:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --suppress